 More broadly, any of the international or national reforms, or the general increased regulatory scrutiny of benchmarks, could increase the costs and risks of administering or otherwise participating in the setting of a benchmark and complying with any such regulations or requirements.
-For example, the sustainability of the London interbank offered rate (LIBOR) has been questioned as a result of the absence of relevant active underlying markets and possible disincentives (including possibly as a result of regulatory reforms) for market participants to contributing to such benchmarks.
+For example, the sustainability of the London interbank offered rate (LIBOR) has been questioned as a result of the absence of relevant active underlying markets and possible disincentives (including possibly as a result of regulatory reforms) for market participants to continue contributing to such benchmarks.
 On 27 July 2017, the FCA announced that it will no longer persuade or compel banks to submit rates for the calculation of the LIBOR benchmark after 2021 (the FCA Announcement).
 The FCA Announcement indicated that the continuation of LIBOR on the current basis cannot and will not be guaranteed after 2021.
-On 24 November 2017, the FCA confirmed that all 20 of the panel banks have agreed to support the LIBOR benchmark until 2021, although Société Générale will cease submissions to the U.S. Dollar panel and Crédit Agricole Corporate and Investment Bank will cease submissions to the Japanese Yen panel.
+On 24 November 2017, the FCA confirmed that all 20 of the panel banks have agreed to support the LIBOR benchmark until 2021.
+Société Générale will cease submissions to the U.S. Dollar panel and Crédit Agricole Corporate and Investment Bank will cease submissions to the Japanese Yen panel.
 Both banks will continue to submit to all other panels to which they currently contribute.
 The FCA has stated that it does not expect to see any further changes to the LIBOR panels until the end of 2021.
-In a further speech on 12 July 2018, the chief executive officer of the FCA, Andrew Bailey, emphasised that market participants should not rely on the continued publication of LIBOR after the end of 2021.

-In addition, on 29 November 2017, the BoE and the FCA announced that, from January 2018, its Working Group on Sterling Risk-Free Rates has been mandated with implementing a broad-based transition to the Sterling Overnight Index Average (SONIA) over the next four years across sterling bond, loan and derivative markets, so that SONIA is established as the primary sterling interest rate benchmark by the end of 2021 (as further described under "The market continues to develop in relation to SONIA as a reference rate" below.
+In addition, on 29 November 2017, the BoE and the FCA announced that, from January 2018, its Working Group on Sterling Risk-Free Rates will be mandated with implementing a broad-based transition to the Sterling Overnight Index Average (SONIA) over the next four years across sterling bond, loan and derivative markets, so that SONIA is established as the primary sterling interest rate benchmark by the end of 2021.
+The potential transition from LIBOR to SONIA or the elimination of the LIBOR benchmark or any other benchmark, or changes in the manner of administration of any benchmark, could require an adjustment to the terms and conditions, or result in other consequences, in respect of any Notes referencing such benchmark (including but not limited to Floating Rate Notes whose interest rates reference LIBOR or Reset Notes where certain components of the rate of interest may include one or more LIBOR inputs).
+Such factors may have the following effects on certain benchmarks: (i) discouraging market participants from continuing to administer or contribute to a benchmark; (ii) triggering changes in the rules or methodologies used in the benchmark or (iii) leading to the disappearance of the benchmark.
+Any of the above changes or any other consequential changes as a result of international or national reforms or other initiatives or investigations, could have a material adverse effect on the value of and return on any Notes linked to, referencing, or otherwise dependent (in whole or in part) upon, a benchmark.